anthonycr/AnimatedProgressBar/README.md

         custom:progressColor="#2196f3" />
 ````

-**backgroundColor:** set the background color of the AnimatedProgressBar use #00000000 to make it invisible.
+**backgroundColor:** set the background color of the AnimatedProgressBar, use #00000000 to make it invisible.

 **progressColor:** set the progress color of the AnimatedProgressBar.